mdyasin044/Emocam/README.md

 It has both features to detect emotions on a stationary picture and live on a camera. \
 It can also capture images in both manual and gesture mode.

+You can download and install the app from [here](https://github.com/mdyasin044/Emocam/blob/master/app-debug.apk).

 # Technologies Used

 - Affectiva API